mayocube/craft-notifications/README.md

+# THIS IS A COPY OF CRAFTPULSE/CRAFTNOTIFICATION, with a maintainer!

 ![icon](./resources/img/banner.png)

-# Notifications plugin for Craft CMS 3.x
+# Notifications plugin for Craft CMS 5.x

 Send notifications across a variety of delivery channels, including mail and Slack.
 Notifications may also be stored in a database so they may be displayed in your web interface.